 Each Custom Filter Function has the following properties:

-Note: To support multi-language functionality, if the filter function’s name or description can be prepended with ‘_wrFunctionId’.
-If this ID matches the ID of any element in the language files, then the string of that language element will be displayed to the user instead of the function name/description.
+To support multi-language functionality, if the filter function’s name or description can be prepended with ‘_wrFunctionId’.
+If this ID matches the ID of any element in the language files, then the string of that language element will be displayed to the user instead of the function name/description in the Admin Console.
 For more information see Multi-Language Support.

 Determines the data type that the filter function should be available for.
-This includes date values, strings, integers, and decimals.
+Either Date, String, Integer or Decimal.

 The order the filter function will appear among other filter functions of the same type.
 Functions with a lower number will appear higher on the list.
 If two functions have the same list value they will display in alphabetic order.

 All of the built in filter functions start with list value 100 or greater.

 A semicolon-separated list of any .DLLs that need to be referenced by the Custom Filter Function.
 If the .DLLs are not accessible in the GAC then the .DLLs must be copied to the 'Bin' folder of Exago or the reference should point to their physical path.

 System.dlldoes not need to be listed as a reference as it is already available.